Affine noncommutative geometry

 As a comment here, the word ``easy'' comes from what happens on the battleground, where we have many questions about quantum groups, and with Tannakian duality being our only serious tool.
 Thus, we can only call easy the quantum groups which are the simplest, with this meaning coming from partitions, from a Tannakian viewpoint.

-Of course, you might find this a bit offending, if you are new to the subject, but please believe me that people like Speicher and myself struggled with easiness too, when writing \cite{bsp} and afterwards, and so did anyone else working on easiness.
-And hey, remember that we are a bit algebraic geometers, and fans of Grothendieck, and his idea of easiness.
+Of course, you might find this terminology a bit strange, if you are new to the subject, but please believe me that everyone having worked on the subject struggled with easiness too.
+And, after fight comes some form of wisdom.
+Also, remember that as algebraic geometers, we are fans of Grothendieck, and his general idea of ``easy'' mathematics.

 Be said in passing, in relation with this, modesty and everything, if you ever come across papers on easiness using alternative, complicated terms for easiness, better ignore them.
 Usually the more complicated the term used, the less funny the author.